Dr. Matt Soar, PhD

 Mr. Jordan Coulombe (2012-2014).
 Designing a Historically-minded Literary Zine about Contemporary Gay Men’s Culture in Canada.
 (Co-supervisor) [research-creation]

-I am currently working on a book chapter about the cultural lives of the film leader countdown.
+My book chapter about the cultural lives of the film leader countdown is forthcoming in The Routledge Encyclopedia of Media Technology and Obsolescence, edited by Mark Wolf.
 My essay The Beginnings and the Ends of Film: Leader Standardization in the United States and Canada (1930-1999) was recently published in The Moving Image 16(2) Fall 2016.
 A short piece called Memory, Materiality, and the Montreal Signs Project is forthcoming in an an edited collection about design and thing theory.
 Making (with) the Korsakow System: Database Documentaries as Articulation and Assemblage is my contribution to the edited collection New Documentary Ecologies (Palgrave McMillan 2014).
 Another essay, If you’re asking it’s not fair dealing: Animating Canadian copyright issues in a read-write classroom appears in R. Coombe & D. Henry (Eds.)
 (2014) Dynamic Fair Dealing: Creating Canadian culture online (University of Toronto Press).
 My short essay 26 ways of thinking about a graphic advocacy poster appears in Liz Resnick’s Graphic Advocacy: International Posters for the Digital Age (2001-2012).

 Workshops, Shows, Panels, Residencies